ivanmolto/mev-flashbots-unleashed/README.md

 The live data analysis can be found [here](https://dune.com/ivanmolto/mev-flashbots-unleashed)

+Video [here](https://youtu.be/eox_0J11WRg) but data flowing is worth a thousand words.
+Happy to pitch at the finale...

 ## About me (Ivan Molto)

 I am a Blockchain Engineer and Data Analyst with +20 years experience in the Gaming, Media, and Music industries.